Anderson & Broad recalled by England for NZ Tests

 "This is the start of a new era for our Test team under the stewardship of Ben and Brendon," said Key.

-Anderson and Broad, with a combined 1,177 Test wickets, were always likely to return after receiving public backing from both Stokes and Key.
+Anderson, 39, and 35-year-old Broad, with a combined 1,177 Test wickets, were always likely to return after receiving public backing from both Stokes and Key.

 Batter Dan Lawrence, who played all three matches in England's 1-0 defeat in the West Indies, also misses out as he works his way back from a hamstring injury.